If your dog suffers from allergies, it is a good idea to learn how to administer the over-the-counter drug Benadryl.

 If needed, a single dose can be doubled to 2 mg/lb.

-Giving a double dose is typically reserved for emergency situations, for example, if a snake or wasp bites your dog.
+However, giving a double dose is typically reserved for emergency situations, for example, if a snake bites or a wasp stings your dog.

-If you have a small dog, you may need to purchase children’s or infant Benadryl or the generic form for the correct dose.
+Also, if you have a small dog, you may need to purchase children’s or infant Benadryl or the generic form for the correct dose.
 Remember, always look a the label to make sure there are no added ingredients!

 Benadryl (diphenhydramine) usually takes approximately 30 minutes to an hour to start working and drowsiness is a common side effect.